dxdevoe/xult/README.md

 ## Description

-A browser game inspired by the early ultima games
+A browser game inspired by the early ultima games.